 » The South

-Intro: Known as the nations "breadbasket", the Midwest is primarily flat and used for farming.
+Intro: Known as the nation's "breadbasket", the Midwest is primarily flat and used for farming.
 Midwesterners are open, friendly, and straightforward.
 Home of Mark Twain and the Mississippi River.
 The heartland, the breadbasket… whatever you call it, this is often considered "real" America.
 The people are generally open and hospitable but, in small towns, can be narrow minded and are famously poorly dressed.
 Culturally the least diverse area of the US, there are lots of Scandinavian and Germanic roots to be found here.

 Highlights: Chicago has Lake Michigan and an assortment of entertainment palaces including The House of Blues.
 Minneapolis for the strong arts scene or the Mall of America if you like kitsch and all the outdoor sports you could ever want.
-Kansas City has awesome barbeque while St. Louis' Gateway Arch is the site to see.
+Kansas City has awesome barbeque while St. Louis' Gateway Arch is the sight to see.
 Des Moines has the Bridges of Madison County and a huge new Science Center and IMAX.
 Cleveland has Lake Erie if you're hopping the Great Lakes.
 Duluth and the north shore of Lake Superior, Wisconsin beer tours, the Michigan Upper Peninsula, the sand dunes in western Michigan and the Badlands, driving along the Mississippi during fall colours, canoeing in the Boundary Waters in northern Minnesota.
 Basically anywhere that is near the Great Lakes.
-Music fans can track down the Buddy Holy crash site (it's a field) and Mount Rushmore stands as one of the most impressive sights in the country.
+Music fans can track down the Buddy Holly crash site (it's a field) and Mount Rushmore stands as one of the most impressive sights in the country.

 Lowlights: If you're not near a city it's probably a lowlight.
 The long, soul-crushingly boring drives through the plains.
 Kansas, Nebraska, South Dakota (except Mt.
 Rushmore/Badlands), North Dakota, Iowa, western Minnesota and southern Illinois are incredibly flat and empty.
 Food choices outside of the cities are poor, repetitive and not very vegetarian friendly.
 Winter is brutally cold in the more northern states.
 There are some BIG empty open spaces and some real oddities such as Branson, but this is real America?